neg-0/dod-fitness/backend_docs/scalability.md

 ## Conclusion

-Scalability is a critical aspect of the DoD Fitness App Backend Service.
+Scalability is a critical aspect of Atlas Backend Service.
 By implementing these strategies and continuously monitoring and improving the system's scalability, we can ensure that the service can grow efficiently to meet increasing demands while maintaining performance and reliability.
 Regular review and updates to this scalability plan are essential to address evolving requirements and leverage new technologies and best practices.